 Lake Manasarovar is located in a high-altitude zone where the climatic conditions are harsh.
 It is easy to get altitude sickness while travelling here.
 So, it's important that you give yourself adequate time to acclimatize.

 The more you walk during your Lake Manasarovar Yatra, the more you'll enjoy the experience.
 Trekking in this region gives you an opportunity to grow spiritually and do some self-introspection.

 The journey can be long and tiring.
-You should have enough rest so that you can reconnect with nature and enjoy more.
+You should have enough rest so that you can reconnect with nature and enjoy it more.

-Since Lake Manasarovar is a highly sacred pilgrimage destination, you should treat the area with utmost respect.
+Since Lake Manasarovar is a highly sacred pilgrimage destination, you should treat the area with the utmost respect.
 Walk around the lake in a clockwise direction and avoid throwing rubbish on the path at any cost.

 The area around Lake Manasarovar is a scenic one.
 If you have an interest in photography, you can have a good time clicking some of the most beautiful pictures that you can keep as memories.